microsoft/BitBLAS/docs/Installation.md

 ## Prerequisites

- **Operating System**: Linux (Ubuntu 20.04 or later recommended for installation via wheel or PyPI or you may need to install some of the dependencies manually)
+ **Operating System**: Linux (Ubuntu 20.04 or later recommended for installation via wheel or PyPI or you may need to checkout the [Building from Source](#building-from-source) section for other Linux distributions.)
 - **Python Version**: >= 3.7
 - **CUDA Version**: >= 10.0

 ## Installing with pip

 The easiest way to install BitBLAS is direcly from the PyPi using pip.
 To install the latest version, run the following command in your terminal.

+**Note**: Currently, bitblas whl is only supported on Linux systems.
+We recommend using Ubuntu 20.04 or later version as we build the whl files on this platform.

 ```bash
 pip install bitblas
 ```